-- The GCSE Geography course is designed to encourage an investigative approach to the study of geographical issues and concepts. - There are 2 exams of 1hour 30mins each at the end of Year 11.
-Both are worth 40%.
-At the beginning of Year 11 there is a controlled assessment exam worth 20% of the GCSE. - The topics studied in Year 10 are rivers, glaciation, coasts, population and global cities. - The topics studied in Year 11 are climate change, weather, ecosystems, global inequalities, resources management and social development.
+- The GCSE Geography course is designed to encourage an investigative approach to the study of Geographical issues and concepts. - There are 2 exams, 1hour 30mins each, at the end of Year 11 both are worth 30%.
+At the beginning of Year 11 there is a controlled assessment exam worth 20% of the GCSE. - A fieldwork assessment worth 25%, where pupils will be required to take part in data collection.
+A Decision-Making Exercise worth 15% where pupils will have time to research and prepare a response to set of questions. - The topics studied in Year 10 are; rivers, coasts, migration and settlement change. - The topics studied in Year 11 are; inequality, weather, climate change and managing global challenges.

-Why you should study Geography:
+Why should you study Geography?

-- A versatile subject that could be applied to several fields such as town planning, environmental studies, teaching, engineering and agriculture. - The skills that will be developed throughout the course will range from understanding physical process, mapping trends, understanding the distribution of key features and linking human activities and the effect they have on natural processes. - Geography will help you to understand the world you live in and how that is going to change in the future. - Close links exist with many different subjects such as Science, History and Maths. - In Year 10 each pupil will attend 2 days of fieldwork, in association with Margam Fieldwork centre, so that data can be collected to complete the controlled assessment
+- A versatile subject that could be applied to a number of fields; town planning, environmental studies, teaching, engineering and agriculture. - The skills that will be developed throughout the course will range from understanding physical process, mapping trends, understanding the distribution of key features and linking human activities and the effect they have on natural processes. - Geography will help you to understand the world you live in and how that is going to change in the future. - Close links exist with many different subjects such as Science, History and Maths. - In Year 10 each pupil will attend 2 days of fieldwork, in association with Margam Fieldwork centre, so that data can be collected to complete the controlled assessment.